Can Writers Be Happy?

 Maiman ends his article by saying, the key here is to pick up a new habit that will lead you to feeling happier.
 So find one above that works for you and try it.
 It's been well worth it already for me.

-Wishing you all the best for your writing and your happiness in your work this spring!
+Wishing you all the best for your writing and your happiness in your work this summer!